effectivehomeoffice/effectivehomeoffice.com/README.md

 Unfortunately none of currently available monitors matches these requirements.
 So, we bought the [EIZO EV2785](https://www.eizoglobal.com/products/flexscan/ev2785/index.html) ($1000), a good 4K IPS display to get at least a sleek design, and we're quite happy with it.

+## 2FA

+2-Factor Authentication should be enabled everywhere nowadays.
+But entering the OTP code from Google Authenticator is still a hassle.
+So, we prefer to use the [YubiKey 5C Nano](https://www.yubico.com/product/yubikey-5c-nano) whenever possible, giving consent by a simple touch.

 ## Wi-Fi

 A flaky connection is annoying for everyone.